 Hereditary angioedema (HAE) is a rare, potentially life-threatening genetic disorder.
-It can cause intense, sometimes painful swelling in any part of your body.
+It can cause painful swelling in any part of the body.
 HAE attacks can happen without warning and last for days.

 Do you have questions about HAE?
 We're here to help you find answers.
 DISCOVER HAE